spencerthayer/AnonBoard/README.md

 If you can help me work out these issues I would appreciate it.

 ### Priority
-- [ ] Add Markdown to form and posts.
 - [ ] Integrate Crypto.JS encode/decode for post content.
     - [x] For Form
     - [x] For Posts